 Importance of tax credits to expanding wind energy

-With the help of the PTC and ITC, U.S. wind farms now provide enough power for 24 million American homes and attract billions in private investment to the U.S. economy each year, boosting economies in all 50 states.
+With the help of the PTC and ITC, U.S. wind farms now provide enough power for 25 million average American homes and attract billions in private investment to the U.S. economy each year, boosting economies in all 50 states.
 The remaining value of the PTC and ITC can be seen in better wind turbine technology, lower electricity rates, and rural economic development.
-All this has more than quadrupled U.S. wind power since 2008, and has helped drive down the price purchasers pay for wind by two-thirds over seven years.
+All this has more than quadrupled U.S. wind power since 2008, and has helped drive down the cost of wind energy by two-thirds over the past seven years.

 Stable policy is driving growth

 The final extension of the PTC and ITC occurred in the FY16 Omnibus Appropriations Bill, passed on December 18, 2015, included a five-year extension and phase-down of the PTC, as well as the option to elect the investment tax credit for wind energy.
 AWEA, with the essential support of our members and partners, led this effort for greater credit stability and pushed for an extension of the PTC and ITC to improve predictability.

 After more than two decades of uncertainty, the bill ensured five years of predictable policy.
 The extension of the tax credit will play a vital role in staying on track for industry growth as outlined in the Department of Energy’s “Wind Vision” report.

 Summary of the PTC and ITC extension and phase-down

 The PTC and ITC has driven more wind development– especially as utilities, Fortune 500 companies and municipalities seek more low-cost, clean renewable energy.
 The tax credits, extended through 2019, have begun phasing down by 20 percent each year beginning in 2017.
 Here are the legislation’s details: